kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 ## Program link

-A simple `Julia` program providing functions related to continued fractions is provided, with no claims to correctness, as [ContFrac.jl]({attach}auxiliary/ContFrac.jl).
-Take a look if you wish.
+A simple `Julia` program, [ContFrac.jl]({attach}auxiliary/ContFrac.jl), is available.
+It provides functions related to continued fractions, but no claims are made as to its absolute correctness. \emojifont :wink: \normalfont Take a look if you wish.

 ## Acknowledgements

-The free [Wolfram Alpha](https://www.wolframalpha.com) website was a valuable resource.
-I am unsure, though, if its resources will gradually furl up behind a paywall, with the march of time.
+The free [Wolfram Alpha](https://www.wolframalpha.com) website is a valuable resource.
+I am unsure, though if---with the march of time---its multitudinous functions will be gradually furled up behind a paywall.

 ## Feedback